jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/README.md

 ---
-description: Manages all inflows and outflows of ETH into the Juicebox ecosystem.
+description: Generic terminal managing all inflows and outflows of funds into the protocol ecosystem.
 ---

 # JBPayoutRedemptionPaymentTerminal